David Philipps: Career

-He has also been named a finalist for the Pulitzer Prize twice.

-Philipps won the 2009 Livingston Award for his reporting on violence in infantry troops returning from Iraq.
-His book, Lethal Warriors chronicles how the 4th Brigade Combat Team of the 12th Infantry Regiment, stationed at Fort Carson, Colorado, produced a high number of murders after soldiers returned from unusually violent combat tours.
-Philipps worked for eight years as an enterprise reporter at the Colorado Springs Gazette.
+Philipps has been named a finalist for the Pulitzer Prize four times, in 2009 for an investigation of violent crime in Colorado Springs by returning combat soldiers, in 2018 for breaking news coverage of a mass shooting in Las Vegas, and in 2024 and 20252024 for an investigation showing soldiers were getting brain injuries from firing their own weapons.
+Philipps also won the 2009 Livingston Award for his reporting on violence in infantry troops returning from Iraq.
+His book, Lethal Warriors chronicles how the 12th Infantry Regiment, stationed at Fort Carson, Colorado, produced a high number of murders after soldiers returned from unusually violent combat tours.

-Philipps has written extensively about wild horses in the West, and gained attention in 2012 when U.S. Secretary of Interior Ken Salazar threatened to punch him for asking about problems in the department's wild horse program.
+Philipps has written extensively about wild horses in the West.
+His work gained attention in 2012 when U.S. Secretary of Interior Ken Salazar threatened to punch him for asking about problems in the department's wild horse program.
+The incident was later parodied by the satirical news publication The Onion.
 Philipps's subsequent reporting led to state and federal investigation of the wild horse program and its largest horse buyer.
 His 2017 book, Wild Horse Country, traces the culture and history that created modern wild horse management.

 Philipps graduated from Middlebury College in 2000 and earned a master's degree from the Columbia University Graduate School of Journalism in 2002.